-Advocating for Beneficiaries with Disabilities: Start with their Strengths
+How To Advocate for Beneficiaries with Disabilities: Start With Strengths

 Ellen Nalven, executive director of Planned Lifetime Assistance Network of NJ, is a recipient of True Link’s annual grant that recognizes those promoting best practices and robust systems of oversight in guardianship.
 Nominations for next year’s grantees will open in February, 2021.

 When I think about my life’s purpose, it can be summed up as this: I am a voice for people with disabilities.

 For the last 15 years, I’ve worked at a nonprofit, Planned Lifetime Assistance Network of NJ (PLAN/NJ) that acts as a corporate trustee for Special Needs Trusts.
 I serve as legal guardian for 36 beneficiaries and advocate for their core needs, whether they need a little or a lot of support, so they can achieve the highest quality of life possible.